CBT first treatment session notes example

 James confirmed that his children and his wife are his protective factors.
 He wants to manage work and his stress levels better for their sake.

-James presents with one historic suicide attempt (please see initial assessment for further details), this was triggered by several bereavements in a short space of time.
+James presents with one historic suicide attempt (please see above for further details), this was triggered by several bereavements in a short space of time.

 Since this time (7 years ago), James reported he has much hope for the future, especially since he has got married and had children.